 These are 2 useful pdfs on recruiting and starting new staff which can be found on the ACAS website http://www.acas.org.uk/media/pdf/b/c/Recruiting-staff.pdf and http://www.acas.org.uk/media/pdf/3/0/Starting-staff-induction.pdf

 This is a whistle-stop introduction to employing for the first time and only briefly touches on the process.

-If you are employing for the first time and would like some help or just want to chat through your thoughts and ideas, please contact me on 07483 253984 or email email@example.com
+If you are employing for the first time and would like some help with the recruitment or onboarding process, or just want to chat through your thoughts and ideas, please contact me on 07483 253984 or email firstname.lastname@example.org